- Getting to zero

 Included below is further information on Coordinated Access Systems, the Coordinated Access System Scorecard, and examples from many communities across North America.

 A variety of resources are included below to provide you with an overview and further information about Coordinated Access Systems:

 The Coordinated Access System (CAS) Scorecard is a 23 question self-assessment tool to assist you to review and make improvements in your Coordinated Access System to support your community’s efforts to reach and sustain functional zero on chronic homelessness.

 The Coordinated Access System Scorecard Guide explains what the CAS Scorecard is, makes suggestions for how to use it, and walks you through the questions (including a further description, tips and sample resources).

-20KHomes Campaign communities are asked to complete the on-line CAS Scorecard every quarter once they have achieved a quality By-Name List.
+20KHomes Campaign communities are asked to complete the on-line CAS Scorecard every quarter until they can answer “yes” to all 23 questions.